Ida Lewis Wright - The Vicksburg Post

 Ida retired from the Vicksburg Warren School District Transportation Department in May 2020.

-She leaves to mourn her transitioning, one daughter, Shanna Wright; her mother, Lela Ragan Lewis; four grandchildren, Patrica Ashmore, Harmony wright, Janiya Powe and Chance Stewart; three brothers; three sisters; a host of other family members and friends.
+She leaves to mourn her transitioning, one daughter, Shanna Wright; her mother, Lela Ragan Lewis; four grandchildren, Patrica Ashmore, Harmony Wright, Janiya Powe and Chance Stewart; three brothers; three sisters; a host of other family members and friends.

 Juanita C. Johnson